 For the first time the Ministry of Justice announced their support.
 Minister for Civil Society Rob Wilson as well as HM Treasury endorsed the campaign.

 Leeds, Newcastle, Cambridge and Dudley Building Societies joined the campaign, helping reach new audiences whilst promoting the importance of planning long term affairs.
 Remember A Charity Week also saw support from other corporate organisations such as Golden Charter and McGinley Human Resources.

 We would like to thank our partners for helping to make this year’s Remember A Charity Week our most successful yet.
 Without their support, we would not be able to achieve this.

 Find out more about how our partners and other organisations supported the Week below.

-If you are interested in finding about ways in which we could work together, please email Marta, head of development, or call on on 020 7840 1036.
+If you are interested in finding about working together and supporting Remember A Charity Week, please email Marta, head of development, or call on on 020 7840 1036.

 Long-term strategic partner Co-op Legal Services promoted the Week online and with customers, engaging the British public in charitable Will-writing.

 HM Treasury endorsed the campaign on social media with messaging about the inheritance tax benefits of gifts in Wills.